A Long-Distance Thank You

 Gavin was treated first in Maine, where he was born, and then by a different physician after the family moved home to Rhode Island.
 Dr. Ehrlich didn’t examine Gavin’s clubfoot until the child was about a year old.

-Ehrlich had developed a new surgical technique for clubfoot, which is a deformity in which an infant's foot is turned inward, often so severely that the bottom faces to the side or even up.
+At the time, Dr. Ehrlich was chief of orthopedics at The Miriam Hospital and Rhode Island Hospital, including its pediatric division, Hasbro Children’s Hospital.
+Fortunately for Gavin, Ehrlich had developed a new surgical technique for clubfoot, a deformity in which an infant's foot is turned inward, often so severely that the bottom faces to the side or even up.
 About one infant in every 1,000 born will have clubfoot, and it affects boys twice as often as girls.

 As Fagre remembers, Dr. Ehrlich told her “your son has a very particular kind of foot.
 I think I want to take his case.”
 After further tests, Dr. Ehrlich performed the four-hour operation when Gavin was about 18 months old.